weiyuan95/hotels-merge/README.md

 2. `npm run start` - the server is now started on `localhost:3000`.

 ### Solution Design
+The core problem encountered in this scenario is that the data retrieval and processing is potentially slow and takes up a lot of memory in the system due to the large amount of data (all hotels in the world) that need to be processed.
+If the data retrieval and processing is done on a per-request basis, it can lead to very slow API response times and high server load since we will need to
+1. Extract all data
+2. Find the right hotel(s) based on ID
+3. Merge the information

+An overview of the implemented solution:
 ```mermaid
 flowchart LR;
     Client -- query --> Server[Hotel API Server]